 Bearss lime tree now, in Ramona yard.

-How big a tree can you transplant?
+How big a fruit tree can you transplant?

 Thanks for your support so I can keep the Yard Posts coming and the ads away!